 Note- If the Boolean expression comprises a SELECT statement, the SELECT statement must be enclosed in parentheses.

-For demonstration, consider the following example given below.
+Consider the following example given below.

-Create Procedure Check_Odd_EVEN
+Create Procedure Check_Odd_Even

 ( @var int)